Youth Worker (SEN & Learner Support)

 - Able to develop and maintain positive motivational working relationships with learners, supporting the company’s delivery of targeted training, employability and development;

-- Excellent skills in communication, IT, record-keeping and reporting;
+- Excellent and consistent IT skills to support EHCP administration, record-keeping and reporting;

 - Good current knowledge of issues relating to equality and diversity, safeguarding and learners’ personal and social development;